terrafarm/content-library/content/wiki/Successful Small-Scale Farming.md

 ---
 tags: engineering book
 ---
-A book by Karl Schwenke
+A book by Karl Schwenke on proven techniques and practical advice for running a small organic farm.

 Full title: Successful Small-Scale Farming: An Organic Approach